 Instead, you’ll want to use some baking soda, some hydrogen peroxide, and a bit of dish detergent.
 A common recipe calls for:

-But before you get started, move your pup to the bathtub or (preferably) your outdoor bathing tub – you will need to use the neutralizing mixture immediately after making it to ensure its efficacy.
+But before you get started, move your pup to your bathtub or (preferably) a dedicated dog bathing tub – you will need to use the neutralizing mixture immediately after making it to ensure its efficacy.
 Grab an old towel or two, the hose (or your dog’s shower attachment) and anything else you may need.

 Once you’re ready to get to work, mix the peroxide, baking soda, and soap in a bucket.
 While it is still fizzing, start pouring/rubbing/sponging the mixture on your dog’s fur.
 Work it in as much as you can and then start hosing your dog down.